 The common misconception about this disease is that it is some sort of fleeting emotion or that it is a once in a blue moon kind of feeling; it is much more than that.
 Depression is an illness and it is as real as any other.
 Those who suffer from it need to know that they are not alone and have no reason to be ashamed; it is okay to not be okay.

 The Eeyore Daze

-Types of anxiety will feed types of depression and so forth and so on.
+Sometimes, to make things worse, anxiety will feed depression and vice versa.
 Upon recognition of the dual diagnosis battle being waged, it’s vital to understand what type is at hand.
 Depression is not something to just be lumped into an overall category.
 There are many types of depression in early sobriety such as: